-6.1.1.
-Impact on slope stability
+4.1.1 Impact on Slope Stability

-The capillary break effect may have detrimental implications for the performance of slopes or walls if a nonwoven geotextile is expected to drain water from an unsaturated fill in a similar way as if the fill were fully saturated.
+The capillary break effect may have detrimental implications on the performance of slopes or walls if a nonwoven geotextile is expected to drain water an unsaturated fill in a similar way as if the fill were fully saturated.
 Richardson (1997) reported the failure of a slope with a geosynthetic underdrain.
-Specifically, while design calculations had used the dry unit weight of the soil in the stability analysis, the soil above the geosynthetic underdrain became nearly saturated as a result of the development of a capillary barrier.
+Specifically, while design calculations had used the dry unit weight of the soil in the stability analysis, the soil above the geosynthetic underdrain became nearly saturated due to the development of a capillary barrier.
 Consequently, the actual unit weight was indeed approaching that of a saturated fill.
-This resulted in a decrease in the factor of safety by a factor corresponding to the ratio of these two unit weight values (i.e. 1/(1 + w)), where w is the gravimetric water content).
+This resulted in a decrease in the factor of safety by the factor corresponding to the ratio of these two unit weight values [i.e. 1/(1 + w), where w is the gravimetric water content].

-The impact on slope stability induced by infiltration through soil-geosynthetic systems needs to account for the results of column studies (see Section 5).
+The impact on slope stability induced by infiltration through soil-geosynthetic systems needs to account for the results of column studies.
 For example, results from the column study reported by Bathurst et al. (2009) indicate that for soil-geotextile systems subjected to cross-plane infiltration, the current design practice of requiring that the saturated hydraulic conductivity of the geotextile be at least equal to that of the overlying soil may need to be revised.
-Specifically, a higher ratio between the saturated hydraulic conductivity of the geotextile and that of the soil may be needed in order to provide an additional margin of safety, and minimize water ponding over the geotextile layer.
+Specifically, a higher ratio between the saturated hydraulic conductivity of the geotextile and that of the soil may be needed in order to provide an additional margin of safety and minimize water ponding over the geotextile layer.

-Iryo and Rowe (2005a) performed a series of transient finite element analyses of water infiltration into soil-geocomposite layers considering a variety of soil types, slope inclinations and infiltration rates.
+Iryo and Rowe (2005) performed a series of transient finite element analyses of water infiltration into soil-geocomposite layers considering a variety of soil types, slope inclinations and infiltration rates.
 The influence of these variables on the effectiveness of geocomposites as a drainage material and as a capillary barrier indicated a higher flow into the geocomposite for decreasing slope angle and increasing infiltration rate.
 In other words, this study found that the impact of the geosynthetic capillary barrier is more pronounced for smaller infiltration rates and steeper slopes.
-This is consistent with the observation reported in Section 5 that the rate of infiltration affects the water storage of the soil above a geosynthetic capillary barrier.
-Modeling results confirmed the observation of Richardson (1997) that the soil immediately above the geocomposite becomes nearly saturated before the geocomposite starts draining water, and it remains under high water conditions over long periods of time after the infiltration event.
+This is consistent with previously reported observations that the rate of infiltration affects the water storage of the soil above a geosynthetic capillary barrier.
+Modelling results confirmed the observation of Richardson (1997) that the soil immediately above the geocomposite becomes nearly saturated before the geocomposite starts draining water, and it remains under high water conditions over long periods of time after the infiltration event.

-The theory of water flow in unsaturated geomaterials presented in Section 2 considered for simplicity that the pore air pressure equals zero.
+The theory of water flow in unsaturated geomaterials generally considers for simplicity that the pore air pressure equals zero.
 However, in landfill cover systems atop actively biodegrading waste, the pore air (or gas) pressure is positive.
-For example, Thiel (1999) reported that slope stability can be seriously affected by the gas pressure beneath a geomembrane liner.
-However, this condition may also be expected if geotextiles, rather than geomembranes, are used in the cover system and a capillary break develops at the geotextile interface.
-Since wet geomaterials have a much lower permeability to gas flow (Bouazza 2004), accumulation of water over the geotextile would act as a barrier to gas flow, as in the case of a geomembrane.
+For example, Thiel (1999) reported that slope stability can be seriously impacted by the gas pressure beneath a geomembrane liner.
+However, it should be noted that this condition may also be expected if geotextiles, rather than geomembranes, are used in the cover system and a capillary break develops at the geotextile interface.
+Since wet geomaterials have a much lower permeability for gas flow (Bouazza 2004), accumulation of water over the geotextile would act as a barrier to gas flow, as in the case of a geomembrane.
 This effect should be considered in the design of gas collection systems, even for the case of covers that do not include geomembranes.

-6.1.2.
-Impact on reinforced-soil structures
+4.1.2 Impact on Reinforced Soil Structures